TheDeanLab/navigate/docs/source/user_guide/hardware/supported_hardware.rst

 Hamamatsu Flash 4.0 v3/Fusion
 -----------------------------

 * Insert the USB that came with the camera into the computer and install HCImageLive.
+Alternatively, download DCAM-API.
+The software can be found `here <https://dcam-api.com>`_.
 * When prompted with the DCAM-API Setup

-    * Install the Active Silicon Firebird drivers for the FrameGrabber
+    * If you are going to use the Frame Grabber, install the Active Silicon Firebird drivers.
     * Select ... next to the tools button, and install DCAM tools onto the computer.

 * Shutdown the computer and install the Hamamatsu frame grabber into an appropriate